alanbato/nauyaca/README.md

 ---

 **Development Status**: This project is in active development (pre-1.0).
 Core protocol and security features are stable, but the high-level API may change based on community feedback.

-For detailed architecture and protocol documentation, see the `docs/` directory and `sample/GEMINI_ASYNCIO_GUIDE.md`.